 - social care

-- Babcock Integrated Services for Specialist Support – including hearing impairments, visual impairments and complex communication difficulties/autism
+- specialist teachers from Worcestershire Children First Support Services – including hearing impairments, visual impairments and complex communication difficulties/autism

 - representatives from special and mainstream school early years settings

 Children may be discussed in three ways at the Forum:

 - the first discussion is an “early alert”.
 The Local Authority will write to you to seek your views prior to the Early Alert discussion.
 The professionals who have brought the child’s name to the Local Authority’s attention will also give your views, following their discussions with you about the referral

 - at following reviews of your child's progress, your views will be given to the Forum by the professionals directly involved with your child after you have discussed your views with them.
 Your views will also be sought by the Local Authority via your child’s setting when review paperwork is sent to them (approximately every six months)